challasa/assignment/README.md

 #### Data exploration

 The data was explored in a Jupyter notebook and using ydata profiler module a report was generated to comprehend univariate and bivariate distributions and relationships.
+Prpfile report is available within notebooks folder.
 Since the task is to build a binary classifier, it was decided to implement the following as part of feature engineering steps.
 These steps can be improved and other approaches can be tried out and these will not necessarily give the best performing model.

     - Impute age and bmi and convert age and bmi into bins
     - Perform ordinal encoding on "ever_married", "Residence_type", "work_type", "gender", "smoking_status" variables